bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

        title: The Transport Layer Security (TLS) Protocol Version 1.2
        author:
           -
-              ins: Eric Rescorla
+              ins: E. Rescorla
           -
-              ins: Tim Dierks
+              ins: T. Dierks

 --- abstract

 This document specifies an twisted Edwards curve defined over a quadratic extension of a prime field that offers the fastest known Diffie-Hellman key agreements with 128 bit security.
-It is two times faster than Curve25519, and when not using endomorphisms 1.2 percent faster.
-This curve is the only known curve with a four dimensional scalar decomposition over a quadratic extension of GF(2^127-1).
+It is two times faster than Curve25519, and when not using endomorphisms 1.2 times faster.
+This curve is the only known curve with a four dimensional scalar decomposition over GF((2^127-1)^2) and large prime-order subgroup.

 --- middle